brc7/brc7.github.io/_posts/2020-12-26-rendezvous-hashing.md

 #### Advantages of Rendezvous Hashing

 **Cascaded Failover:** When a server fails, many load balancing algorithms forward all of the load to a single server.
 This can lead to [cascaded failure](https://www.infoq.com/articles/anatomy-cascading-failure/) if the failover server cannot handle the new load.
 Rendezvous hashing avoids this problem because each key potentially has a different second-choice server.
-With a sufficiently good hash function [2], the load from a failing server is evenly distributed across the remaining servers.
+With a sufficiently good hash function,[^2] the load from a failing server is evenly distributed across the remaining servers.

 **Weighted Servers:** In some situations, we want to do biased load balancing rather than uniform random key assignment.
 For example, some servers might have larger capacity and should therefore be selected more often.
 Rendezvous hashing accommodates weighted servers in a very elegant way.
 Instead of sorting the servers based on their hash values, we rank them based on $$-\frac{w_i}{\ln h_i(x)}$$, where $$x$$ is the key, $$w_i$$ is the weight associated with server $$i$$, and $$h_i(x)$$ is the hash value (normalized to [0,1]).
 For more details, see [Jason Resch's slides from SDC 2015](https://www.snia.org/sites/default/files/SDC15_presentations/dist_sys/Jason_Resch_New_Consistent_Hashings_Rev.pdf).